bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Conclusion
 ----------

-I have found fzf-based fuzzing finding, when editing in Vim, to be a productivity game-changer.
+I have found fzf-based fuzzy finding, when editing in Vim, to be a productivity game-changer.

 So I encourage you to be curious and to not be afraid to go down the fzf rabbit hole :rabbit2: